-Oak Beach provides limited habitat features which may support fauna of conservation significance such as nesting turtles; shorebirds and other notable species such as the endangered southern cassowary (Casuarius casuarius johnsonii) (southern population).
+The southern precinct of Oak Beach provides limited habitat features which may support fauna of conservation significance such as nesting turtles; shorebirds and other notable species such as the endangered southern cassowary (Casuarius casuarius johnsonii) (southern population).
+The area from Grants Creek through to the northern precinct remains intact and has good connectivity with mangrove and littoral rainforest communities providing good habitat for most of the abovementioned fauna.
 The remnant vegetation of Oak Beach is mapped as 'Essential Habitat' for the endangered southern cassowary and regulated under the Vegetation Management Act 1999 (VM Act).
 The full list of these species is provided in Attachment B.

 The foredune areas are typically vegetated with larger tree species once well established.
 It is amongst this vegetation above the high tide area that marine turtles prefer as nesting areas.
 The vegetated areas provide the ideal temperature and protection for incubation and hatchling survival.
-There is limited intact vegetation in Oak Beach suitable for nesting.
-Sections of Oak Beach have eroded to form steep slopes which are not suitable for nesting turtles to traverse as they prefer a slow slope.
-Locals have reported turtles nesting to the north of the estuary that adjoins Oak Beach.
+The mid-section of remnant vegetation in Oak Beach provides suitable habitat for nesting turtles.
+Locals have reported turtles nesting in the remnant mid-section of Oak Beach however, there are some sections where the foreshore has eroded to form steep slopes which are not suitable for nesting turtles to traverse as they prefer a more gradual slope.
+These areas largely relate to areas where the foreshore vegetation has been heavily impacted and the vines and shrubs protecting the foreshore area are no longer present.